harris2001/Myrtle/README.md

 ```

 #### Step 4:
-> Run parser with runghc command and provide the file where you have written your code at
+> Run parser with runghc command and provide the file where you have written your code as an argument
 ```
-$ runghc LangParser.hs
+$ runghc LangParser.hs script.q
-> script.q
 ```